jason-elwood/xcode-man-page/README.md

 # Xcode Manpage

-Xcode Manpage is the man page when didn't know we needed for Xcode.
+Xcode Manpage is the man page we didn't know we needed for Xcode.

 ## Installation